-The CICTML Board is responsible for overseeing the CICT's sustainability efforts and takes these ESG factors into consideration when determining its strategic direction and priorities.
+The CICTML Board is responsible for overseeing CICT's sustainability efforts and takes these ESG factors into consideration when determining its strategic direction and priorities.
 The CICTML Board also approves the executive compensation framework based on the principle of linking pay to performance.
 The Manager's business plans are translated to both quantitative and qualitative performance targets, including sustainable corporate practices.

 Our sustainability performance has consistently been well-regarded by global indices such as FTSE4Good Index Series.
 The Manager will continue to identify and adopt meaningful ESG practices and enhance sustainability in the real estate sector.

-In addition, CICT has a regular review, assessment and feedback process in relation to ESG topics.
-Identified material issues are reported in a corporate risk register through the annual group-wide Risk and Control Self-Assessment (RCSA) exercise2, which identifies, assesses and documents material risks and the corresponding internal controls to manage those risks.
-These material risks include fraud and corruption, environmental (e.g. climate change), health and safety, and human capital risks which are ESG-relevant.
-Identified material ESG issues are then prioritised based on the likelihood and their potential impact on CICT's business continuity.
-For external stakeholders, priority is given to issues important to the community and applicable to CICT and CLI.
-In FY 2023, the ESG material topics were endorsed by CICTML Board for their continued relevance.
-For more details, please refer to the Material Topics and Boundaries section of the SR 2023.
+In addition, CICT has a regular process to review, assess and feedback in relation to ESG topics.
+Identified material issues are reported in a corporate risk register through the annual group-wide RCSA exercise2, which identifies, assesses and documents material risks and the corresponding internal controls to manage those risks.
+The material risks include fraud and corruption, environmental (including climate change), health and safety, and human capital which are ESG-relevant.
+Identified material ESG issues are then prioritised based on the likelihood and potential impact on CICT's business continuity.

 CICT-endorsed material ESG issues, along with the value created, adhere to the 2030 SMP focus areas and commitments.
 These are mapped to CICT's resources, which include Financial, People and Structure, Properties, Environment, and Stakeholders and Communities.
 They are also aligned with the eight UN SDGs that closely match the 2030 SMP focus areas, where CICT can make the most significant positive impact.